metauni/metauni.github.io/posts/euclid/euclid.md

 # Euclid

+Geometry and logic are Hilbert's "[Foundations of geometry](https://math.berkeley.edu/~wodzicki/160/Hilbert.pdf)".

 Nothing could be simpler than the geometry of points and lines, and that is [complex indeed](https://plato.stanford.edu/entries/epistemology-geometry/).

 Here is an extract from R. Hartshorne's "Geometry: Euclid and Beyond".